Psychology at Inner Strength Healthcare

 Psychology at Inner Strength Healthcare aims to help you achieve your health and life goals.

-Counselling Psychologists complete an undergraduate then post graduate Master’s degree in psychology.
-Their training ensures they are able to assess, diagnose and treat a wide range of psychological difficulties including anxiety, depression, sleep issues and post-traumatic stress.
+Psychologists are trained to assess, diagnose and treat a wide range of psychological difficulties including anxiety, depression, sleep issues and post-traumatic stress.
 They also provide help for people dealing with common life experiences such as health and relationship problems and grief and loss.
-Counselling Psychologists receive extensive research training, which allows them to conduct research as well as evaluate research findings and apply these to practice.
+Psychologists also receive research training, which allows them to conduct research as well as evaluate research findings and apply these to practice.
 This ensures delivery of high quality evidence-based psychological treatment.

 Dr Jo Sheedy, Counselling Psychologist, MAPS

 Psych (Hons), M. Psych (Couns), B. App.
 Sci (Physio), PhD